 Oil finishes are popular for handcrafted and eco-friendly furniture.

-Comparison of Finishing Techniques
+Finishing Techniques Compared

 Below is a simple comparison to help you understand different finishing methods: